Big Cities and Elder Abuse Concerns

 Educating Victims to Refuse to go along with Mistreatment

-Laureano said that often the alleged abusers are the adult children of the senior, who have a dependent relationship on their elderly parents.
-Scenarios include things like a recently divorced son, or a relative with a substance abuse problem.
-Few elder, single income mom's, dad's or close family members will refuse shelter for an unemployed, homeless relative in need.
+Laureano said that the alleged abusers are often the adult children of the seniors who have a dependent relationship with their elderly parents.
+Scenarios include things like a recently divorced son or a relative with a substance abuse problem.
+Few elders, single-income moms, dads, or close family members will refuse shelter for an unemployed, homeless relative in need.

 Other examples of mental illness exist.
 For example, an adult child that completes a short-term stay in a psychiatric hospital.
 But they are later discharged to their mother's care.
 However, the mother is 89 years old.
 Laureano said that in such cases, fragile seniors often seek protection from the child’s violent temper.